influxdata/telegraf/plugins/processors/starlark/README.md

     somecustomstr = "mycustomfield"
 ```

-Your script could then use the constants defined in the configuration as next:
+Your script could then use the constants defined in the configuration as follows:

 ```python
 def apply(metric):